hypergonial/chat-backend/doc/src/rest/guilds.md

 ### Summary

 Adds the currently authenticated user as a member to a guild.
 If the member is already in the guild, this will simply return the member's data.
+Dispatches the [MEMBER_CREATE](../gateway/events.md#member_create) gateway event.

 ### Response